tronch0/proof-of-liabilities/README.md

 TODO:
-* Add range proof on every node's sum to prevent cheating.
+* Add range proof on leaf level to prevent cheating